glotzerlab/signac-docs/docs/source/tutorial.rst

         job = project.open_job(sp).init()

 The :py:func:`signac.init_project` function initializes the **signac** project in the current working directory by creating a hidden ``.signac`` subdirectory.
-The location of this directory defines the *project root directory*.
+The location of this directory defines the *project path*.
 Initially, the ``.signac`` directory will contain the minimal configuration information required to define the project.

 .. code:: bash